 In the early 1980s, Palmer began building his legacy of care for women and children when he first visited the neonatal intensive care unit (NICU) at Orlando Health Orlando Regional Medical Center (ORMC).
 There, he met a group of doctors with a vision for a world-class hospital for women and children in Orlando.

 By September 1989, Arnold and Winnie Palmer were on hand to cut the ribbon for Arnold Palmer Hospital for Women & Children.
 Since then, the hospital has become a national leader in children’s healthcare, providing expertise in a number of pediatric specialties.

 Palmer always believed “we can do better,” and in May 2006, Orlando Health Winnie Palmer Hospital for Women & Babies opened its doors to the community.
 The new hospital, with 315 beds focused solely on women and babies, quickly rose to the top of the ranks among labor and delivery hospitals and established itself as Florida’s premier neonatal care provider with a NICU that produces the best outcomes for low birth-weight babies.
-It also formed Arnold Palmer Medical Center, which at 473 beds became the largest facility in the country dedicated to the care of women and children.
+It also formed Orlando Health Arnold Palmer Hospital for Children, which at 473 beds became the largest facility in the country dedicated to the care of women and children.

 Neonatology pioneer Dr. Gregor Alexander, one of the first physicians to meet Arnold and Winnie during those early visits to the NICU at ORMC, remembers him well: “Mr. Palmer was always extraordinarily committed to making sure we were able to provide the best, most advanced care to our patients.
 He was truly inspirational to us as caregivers and we remain thankful to him for his kindness and generosity.”